TheNeonLightning/Algorithm_3Sem/README.md

 # Calculating the distance between two line segments in space.
-Using two ternary searches.e
+Using two ternary searches.